AdobeDocs/campaign-standard-learn.en/help/communication-channels/mobile/in-app/in-app-activity.md

 ---
 # Create an [!UICONTROL In-App] delivery within a workflow

-The In-App delivery activity is used to automate sending an [!UICONTROL In-App] message to a target audience calculated in the same workflow.

 Learn how to use the In-App delivery activity to automate sending an In-App message to a target audience calculated in a workflow.

 >[!VIDEO](https://video.tv.adobe.com/v/26226?quality=12&learn=on)